mrbelowski/CrewChiefV4/README.txt

 Changelog
 ---------
+Version 4.8.3.2: More fixes to the manual rolling start logic; iRacing session transition crash fix; some car class tweaks; added nAudio speech recognition code to allow voice recognition input device selection (enable with property "Use nAudio for speech recognition" - thanks to Daniel Nowak for this one); disable sector delta messages on ovals and use more generous spotter parameters

 Version 4.8.3.1: Corrected some pCARS 2 track names that got changed in the last pCARS 2 patch; disable some irrelvant sounds when racing on ovals; work around for some missing spotter sounds; a few internal fixes

 Version 4.8.3.0: Changed personalisations download process to reduce bandwidth use